yahoo927/ai-chat-client/README.md

 You can learn more in the [Google AI Studio](https://aistudio.google.com).

-Similarly, you can learn more in[Alibaba Model Studio](https://modelstudio.console.alibabacloud.com/).
+Similarly, you can learn more in the [Alibaba Model Studio](https://modelstudio.console.alibabacloud.com/).